-I recently began reading Doris Kearns Goodwin’s monumental biography of Abraham Lincoln, Team of Rivals, and within the first couple chapters, noticed a theme which kept popping up.
+I learned something about the modern epidemic of male loneliness recently.
+I began reading Doris Kearns Goodwin’s monumental biography of Abraham Lincoln, Team of Rivals, and within the first couple chapters, noticed a theme which kept popping up.

 Goodwin begins by giving a thorough background to each of Lincoln’s rivals for the presidential seat, and nearly every description at some point mentioned a close male friend of theirs.
 Writes Goodwin:

 Such intimate male attachments, as Seward’s with Berdan, or, as we shall see, Lincoln’s with Joshua Speed and Chase’s with Edwin Stanton, were a common feature of the social landscape in nineteenth-century America… In the absence of parents and siblings, they turned to one another for support, sharing thoughts and emotions so completely that their intimate friendships developed the qualities of passionate romances.

 To highlight the extremity of these relationships, Goodwin recounts the story of William Henry Seward who met a young man named David Berdan while they were both in school together.
 They shared everything together, including theater, books, songs and vocational aspirations.
 Tragically, Berdan contracted tuberculosis while traveling overseas and died on the ship back to America.
 “Seward was devastated,” writes Goodwin, “later telling his wife that he had loved Berdan as ‘never again’ could he ‘love in this world.’”

 Let’s just take in the obvious fact that that’s not something you say to your wife.

 That aside, I’ve been wondering why these deep male-to-male friendships seem so odd to me as a 21st-century reader.
 I think the idea is related to a previous post of mine regarding men and their lack of physical touch, but it’s also a different issue.
 I mean, guys don’t necessarily have to touch in order to be close and brotherly.